mbogner/bpmread/README.md

 # BPM Read

-The script `bpmread_davinci_resolve` script allows for automatic addition or removal of beat markers in DaVinci Resolve based on the detected beats of an audio file.
+The script `bpmread_davinci_resolve` allows for automatic addition or removal of beat markers in DaVinci Resolve based on the detected beats of an audio file.

 ```